ParkLink - City of Raleigh Parking Program

 "ParkLink" is the branded program name which is seen on all City-owned parking facilities as well as on the uniforms and vehicles of our City employees.
 ParkLink is responsible for parking enforcement, collections, parking meters, permits and maintenance/improvements of all City-owned parking decks and lots.

-Our street level office is located on Wilmington Street in One Bank of America Plaza, directly across from the Cabarrus Street intersection.
+Our street level office is located at Dillion building at 310 W. Martin Street.
 We trust you will find the office to be a pleasant environment to conduct your business or request assistance.

 Downtown Metered Parking